-- Have a mission that aligns with university priorities and strategic plans (VCU strategic plan - Quest 2025; OVPRI strategic research priorities plan) AND be multidisciplinary, across multiple units, and beyond the scope of what can be accomplished by an individual department, school, or college.
+- Have a mission that aligns with university priorities and strategic plans (VCU strategic plan - Quest 2025; One VCU Research Strategic Priorities Plan) AND be multidisciplinary, across multiple units, and beyond the scope of what can be accomplished by an individual department, school, or college.

 - Have a plan for financial stability and external funding.

 Virginia Commonwealth University’s institutes and centers work across disciplines and research to create new knowledge.
 Representing some of the most cutting-edge investigations taking place in the world today, the VCU’s ICs conduct unique investigative collaborations to add value to the university in terms of intellectual power, resources and collaborative potential, extramural funding and resource development.

 Click on the headings below to read more detailed information on each center or institute.